 Many entrepreneurs fail to be detailed in their income and expenses, and understanding the differences between turnover, revenue and profit.
 Make sure you have a general understanding of how much you need to bring in every month to break even.

-If you are seeking funding, make sure that your business plan is realistic, well thought-out and detailed.
+If you are seeking funding, make sure that your business plan is realistic, is well thought-out and detailed.
 Any bank manager or business angel that you pitch to will be scrutinizing your figures.
 Be prepared and do your research.
 Don’t over-exaggerate your abilities or be too optimistic.
 You want your potential funding sources to have confidence in your ability to succeed.

 Angel investors can be an alternate source of funding compared to your run of the mill bank.
 Business angels invest their own cash into ventures that they think will give them a solid return.
 Angels don’t just invest in a business idea, they primarily invest in you and your ability to get the job done.